Michael is clerked primarily by Lee Johnson, Clare Sabido, Jennifer Pooler and Emma Bell.

 reflections

-I became a lawyer because finally, I discovered a career in which a penchant for pedantry and a sub-clinical ‘OCD’-type personality are often assets!
+I became a lawyer because finally, I discovered a career in which a penchant for pedantry can be an asset!

 I remained a lawyer because, as clichéd as it sounds, I enjoy making a real difference to clients’ lives.
-Twenty years of guiding lay and professional clients through Inquests and injury claims of every severity, can easily engender insensitivity or cynicism.
+Over twenty years of guiding lay and professional clients through Inquests and injury claims of every severity and value, can easily engender insensitivity or cynicism.
 However, it just as often humbles you, and reminds you to appreciate all the things in life that are all too easily taken for granted.

 “As clichéd as it sounds, I enjoy making a real difference to clients’ lives”